shubham2809/ReactBlog/README.md

 # The App

-  - A simple blog app with ability and search, add and filter blog posts.
+  - A simple blog app with ability to search, add and filter blog posts.
   - The project effectively uses the latest feature of React like [Hooks](https://reactjs.org/docs/hooks-intro.html)  ( which introduces a new and performance efficient way to manage state ) and [memo](https://reactjs.org/docs/react-api.html#reactmemo) to optimize performance.
   - Redux like functionility is achieved through [useReducer](https://reactjs.org/docs/hooks-reference.html#usereducer)